 How to install Hotjar

-To install Hotjar, you first need to ensure your platform is compatible with the tool.
-You can find the list of unsupported platforms on their official website.
+To install Hotjar, you first need to create an account on Contentsquare and ensure your platform is compatible with the tool.
+You can find the list of unsupported environments on their official website.

 To proceed with setup, follow this step-by-step guide:

-1. Create an account on the Hotjar website, which you can do for free.
+- Create an account on the Contentsquare website, which you can do for free.

-2. Complete the survey about your organization or click Skip.
+- Complete the quick survey about your organization.

-3. On the Homepage, you’ll be presented with a 3-step installation process.
-Click the Copy code button.
+- On the Homepage, you’ll be presented with a 3-step installation process.
+Click the Copy button to copy the code.

-5. Go back to the Hotjar homepage and click Verify installation.
+- Go back to the home section and click Verify installation.

-Keep in mind that you may have to wait a few minutes until Hotjar confirms that your installation was successful.
+Keep in mind that you may have to wait a few minutes until Contentsquare confirms that your installation was successful.

-• Read & Write.
-Users get the same permissions as Read Only users plus the ability to manage surveys or feedback widgets.
+- Edit access (Analyst).
+Users get the same permissions as Viewers plus the ability to create and manage their own data objects or dashboards.

 Hotjar features and how to use them